Ranjit Vilas Palace (Rajkot)

 The Ranjit Vilas Palace is a palace in the city of Rajkot, Gujarat and is the residence of the royal family of the erstwhile Rajkot State.

 History

-Ranjit Vilas was built in 1870 by the then Thakur Sahib of Rajkot, Bawajiraj Mehrmansinhji.
+Ranjit Vilas was built in 1870 by the then Thakor Sahib of Rajkot, Bawajiraj Mehrmansinhji.
 The construction of the palace was begun as a famine relief measure following the famine of 1847.
 Before it shifted to the Ranjit Vilas, the royal residence was the Durbargadh Palace which thereafter continued to house offices of the Rajkot State and, after India’s independence, those of the government of Gujarat.

 Location and architecture

 The palace is located on Palace Road, Rajkot and its estate covers an area of 225 acres.
 The palace is built in the Gothic style and has 100 rooms spread over six acres.
 The palace garage contains a collection of vintage cars of the Rajkot State.
 A temple dedicated to Ashapura Mata stands on the palace premises.